If I could but possess your smallest toe,

 All doctrines of futility are wrong.

-If god is dead and life lacks reason then
+If god is dead and life lacks meaning then

-Those rays that burn up nothings in a storm.
+Blest rays that burn all nothings in a storm.

 In you is truth, the stars have toiled ages